SenseLogic/BIT/README.md

 bit --split 50m
 ```

-Finds files larger than 50 megabytes in the current folder, splits them into fragments inside the `.bit/` folder and updates the `.gitignore` file.
+Finds non-excluded files larger than 50 megabytes in the current folder,
+splits them inside the `.bit/` folder and append them to the `.gitignore` file.

 ```bash
 bit --join
 ```

 Rebuilds large files from the fragments stored inside the `.bit/` folder.

+## Limitations

+*   Only applies a subset of the `.gitignore` syntax.

 ## Version